 Using different types of feeds, as listed above, is necessary to increase your ad reach on Google Shopping and satisfy your business requirements.
 Now that you know the kinds of product feeds you can use, let us see how best you can use the Google Merchant Center platform.

 Now that you know how Google Shopping works let us move on to the best GMC tips to transform your Google Shopping campaigns.
 Here are 12 of the most effective Google Merchant Center tips:

 Include GTIN in all your products

 This unique number Is now mandatory for all products on Google Shopping.
-The problem is there are many products without GTIN such as antiques, customized products, or single-store products.
+The problem is many products without GTIN, such as antiques, customized products, or single-store products.

 How does the GTIN help your business?
 Shoppers looking for exact products in their Google searches get a listing of the products with GTIN information.
-This means your products could be displayed in searches with keywords like Best or Leading or Top.
+Your products could be displayed in searches with keywords like Best Leading or Top.